This Thanksgiving, we’re grateful for many things—including biotech, which can help ensure the stability and sustainability of our food.

 Biotech can increase agricultural productivity and reduce waste, bolstering food security.
 And policymakers and the public are becoming more accepting of gene-edited and genetically modified foods, with actions to enhance transparency, understanding, and confidence in the technology becoming more common.

-But with growing risks to our food supply—including growing demand with population growth, war, and climate change, as Good Day BIO write—we need policy that supports the deployment of biotechnology for food.
+But with growing risks to our food supply—including growing demand with population growth, war, and climate change—we need policy that supports the deployment of biotechnology for food.

 Here are a few examples of how biotech can help ensure we can enjoy a Thanksgiving feast for generations to come.